sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 How ANOVA works
 ---------------

-In order to answer the question posed by our clinical trial data we’re going to run a one-way ANOVA.
+In order to answer the question posed by our |clinicaltrial|_ data we’re going to run a one-way ANOVA.
 I’m going to start by showing you how to do it the hard way, building the statistical tool from the ground up and showing you how you could do it if you didn’t have access to any of the